-- 5. The admission to school of the following students falls within the scope of this scheme: - children from the criminal justice system or Pupil Referral Units who need to be reintegrated into mainstream education; - children who have been out of education for two months or more;
+- 5. The admission to school of the following students falls within the scope of this scheme: - children who are looked after by a local authority or were previously looked after children, who are children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) - children who are carers; - those with unsupportive family backgrounds where a place has not been sought; - children of Gypsies, Roma, Travellers, refugees and asylum seekers; - children who are homeless; - those permanently excluded or where there is evidence that they were at risk of exclusion prior to leaving their last school;

-- children of Gypsies, Roma, Travellers, refugees and asylum seekers; - children who are homeless; - children with unsupportive family backgrounds for whom a place has not been sought; - children who are carers; - children with special educational needs, disabilities or medical conditions (but without a statement or education, health and care plan); - those permanently excluded; - where children who are out of school where there is evidence that they were at risk of exclusion prior to leaving their last school; - children removed from school and unable to find a place after a number of fixed term exclusions; - pupils ready for reintegration from the Pupil Support Centre or secure units; - those who are at risk of permanent exclusion. - children in year 6 who are out of school following the October school census. - 6.
-The Fair Access Panel will also administer the process for managed moves. - 7.
-Schools must inform the School Admissions Service of any pupil who they are going to refer for a managed move.
-Subject to paragraph 8, the receiving school will be agreed and recorded at the meeting and progress reports be taken to every panel until the pupil is on roll at the new school or it is determined that they should remain at their original school. - 8.
-Schools may refer a child at risk of permanent exclusion for the panel to consider a managed move.
-However, if it is agreed that a managed move is in the best interests of the young person, the placement must be agreed between the substantive and receiving school and the family.
-This may happen outside the panel meeting.
-In every case, the Admissions Service must be informed, - 9.
-There are dedicated arrangements for children with statements of Special Educational Needs (SEN) or Education, Health and Care plans and this protocol does not override those arrangements.
+- children removed from school and unable to find a place after a number of fixed term exclusions; - children whose parents have moved into the area and are unable to find a school place; - pupils ready for reintegration from the Pupil Support Centre or secure units; - those known to the police or other agencies such as Youth Offending; - those without a school place and with a history of serious attendance problems defined as 80% or less attendance in the last 12 months in any authority or where Haringey is pursuing a School Attendance Order; - those who have been out of education for more than six consecutive weeks (half a term); - children of UK service personnel and Crown Servants; - children with special educational needs, not covered by a Statement and with particular requirements that merit consideration by the Fair Access Panel; - children who are homeless - children who have been out of education for two months or more; - children requiring an educational place when all schools have reached their admission limit (PAN). - Those who are at risk of permanent exclusion as evidenced by a clear set of criteria (to be determined) - 4.
+The Fair Access Panel will also administer the process for managed moves.
+Schools should inform the School Admissions Service of any pupil who they are going to refer for a managed move.
+The receiving school will be agreed at recorded and the meeting and progress reports be taken to every panel until the pupil is on roll at the new school or it is determined that they should remain at their original school. - 5.
+There are dedicated arrangements for children with statements of Special Educational Needs (SEN) and this protocol does not override those arrangements.
 However, it has been agreed that pupils who are placed through those arrangements will be noted by the IYFAP panel (see later section).